sleebapaul/sleebapaul.github.io/_posts/2018-08-12-rnn-tutorial-2.markdown

 As we can see, the probability of each word is conditioned on previous words, thus the context is well maintained throughout the sentence.
 So if we can learn these past probability distributions, then we can generate the next word accordingly.

 > This has become so weird.
-That equation takes after an iguan a 😑
+That equation takes after an iguana 😑

 > Really? 😆